Bronchiolitis and Lower Respiratory Infections in Children

 - Intravenous (IV) fluids if your child is unable to drink well

-- Oxygen therapy and a ventilator may be needed
+- Oxygen therapy and a ventilator

 - Frequent suctioning of your child's nose and mouth (to help get rid of thick secretions)